 If you’re looking for Intercom alternatives, Freshdesk is another strong player when it comes to features.
 Its simpler and more straightforward interface is a plus.
 You can auto-assign requests based on agent skills, load-balancing, or a round robin sequence.
 You’ll also find tools for better collaboration with field service teams.

 Despite its simpler look, Freshdesk packs in a wide variety of large enterprise features.
-It’s one of the most popular Zendesk competitors with those who still need large enterprise functionality.
+It’s one of the most popular Intercom competitors with those who still need large enterprise functionality.

 Freshdesk is part of a bigger suite of products called Freshworks.
 If you’re looking for a tool that offers marketing and sales features, it’s a good idea to check out the rest of the Freshworks suite.
 Using Freshworks alongside Freshdesk lets you connect various tools that handle specific tasks.
 However, it doesn’t quite feel like an all-in-one integration solution.